readthedocs/readthedocs.org/docs/dev/design/new-search-api.rst

-Since the request could be attached to more than one project. we can't make the decision if we should enable CORS or not on a given request from the middleware easily, so we won't allow cross site requests when using the new API for now (we need to refactor our CORS code, so every view can decide if CORS should be allowed or not).
+Since the request could be attached to more than one project. we can't make the decision if we should enable CORS or not on a given request from the middleware easily, so we won't allow cross site requests when using the new API for now.
+We would need to refactor our CORS code, so every view can decide if CORS should be allowed or not, for this case, cross site requests will be allowed only if all versions of the final search are public, another alternative could be to always allow cross site requests, but when a request is cross site, we only return results from public versions.

 Analytics
 ---------